 8. Take Notes

-If there are items which concern you during the inspection, consider jotting down a few quick notes, so that you can formulate any follow-up questions for the inspector.
+If there are items which concerns you during the inspection, consider jotting down a few quick notes, so that you can formulate any follow-up questions for the inspector.
 Asking questions will help you understand the context around any defects which are noted in the report.

 9. Review the Report